Updating you on the changes to health and care across Sussex from July 2022

 - Supporting broader social and economic development

-The changes will see two new statutory entities created that together will provide and support the infrastructure for partners to work together as an ICS and better enable us to achieve our vision.
+The changes have seen two new statutory entities created that together will provide and support the infrastructure for partners to work together as an ICS and better enable us to achieve our vision.

-The Integrated Care Partnership – to be known as the Sussex Health and Care Assembly – will be the statutory joint committee between the NHS and local government that comes together to formally agree the strategic direction for our system.
-The core purpose will be to facilitate joint action across organisations to improve the outcomes, equality of access and experience of health and care services for all people and communities across Sussex.
+The Integrated Care Partnership – known as the Sussex Health and Care Assembly – is the statutory joint committee between the NHS and local government that will formally agree the strategic direction for our system.
+The core purpose is to facilitate joint action across organisations to improve the outcomes, equality of access and experience of health and care services for all people and communities across Sussex.

-The Assembly will have a specific responsibility to develop an ‘integrated care strategy’ for its whole population using the best available evidence and data, covering health and social care, and addressing health inequalities and the wider determinants which drive these inequalities.
+The Assembly has a specific responsibility to develop an ‘integrated care strategy’ for its whole population using the best available evidence and data, covering health and social care, and addressing health inequalities and the wider determinants which drive these inequalities.

-The Integrated Care Board – to be known as NHS Sussex – will become a new organisation that will agree the strategic priorities and resource allocation for all NHS organisations in Sussex.
+The Integrated Care Board – known as NHS Sussex – is a new organisation that will agree the strategic priorities and resource allocation for all NHS organisations in Sussex.
 This will involve leading the improvement and integration of high-quality health and care services for all communities.
 NHS Sussex will take on the commissioning functions previously carried out by Clinical Commissioning Groups (CCGs).

 Jargon buster